-Talking about information, it is necessary to specifically analyze the two types of knowledge: explicit and tacit form.
-Based on this, in fact, it is possible to understand the peculiarities and the importance of realizing a knowledge content curation strategy, outlining how to realize it so that it is effective.
+Talking about information, it is necessary to specifically analyze the two types of knowledge, explicit and tacit (or implicit).
+Based on this it is possible to understand the peculiarities and the importance of realizing a knowledge content curation strategy, outlining how to realize it so that it is effective.

 Explicit refers to the kind of knowledge that can be transmitted orally and through writing.
 It is any theoretical information that can be encoded and, compared to tacit information, be more easily transferred.

-By being able to be transmitted through writing, in fact, it is possible to keep track of all knowledge-related information, thus being able to share it with other employees.
+By being able to be transmitted through writing it is possible to keep track of all knowledge-related information, thus being able to share it with other employees.

 Explicit knowledge is formal knowledge that, because it is written down, allows information to circulate and avoid being the preserve of a few.

 Tacit knowledge includes all information and notions that cannot be transmitted orally through the use of language.
-It is knowledge that comes from work experience in the field and is linked to the context and the ability to understand it, together with actions and feelings that can hardly be taught.
+It is the knowledge that comes from work experience and is linked to the context and the ability to understand it, together with actions and feelings that can hardly be taught.

 Hedlund, scholar and author of numerous books on knowledge management, in “Identifying and assessing tacit knowledge: Understanding the practical intelligence of military leaders” outlines the characteristics of tacit knowledge: